Pocket-Congress/Contribute/SECURITY.md

 - **Report through GitHub:** Create an advisory through the ["Security" tab](https://github.com/Pocket-Congress/Contribute/security) of the Pocket-Congress/Contribute GitHub repo.
 Please include a reply email for follow-up.
 - **Report by Email:** Send an email to responsible-disclosure@pocketcongress.org.
 We do not support PGP-encrypted email.

 In both cases, please include all relevant information including code, screenshots, and reproduction steps, as appropriate.
-Do not include any private information or Personal Identifiable Information (PII) that does not belong to you.

 If you feel these methods are not secure enough, reach out to siddharth@pocketcongress.org and we will work with you to set up an alternate line of communication.